Mastering the Half Marathon: Tailored 6‑20 Week Plans for Every Age‑Group Runner

 Adaptive training: listening to the day’s signals

-Your heart‑rate, perceived effort (RPE) and even the feel of the legs can vary night‑to‑night.
-An adaptive plan recognises this variability, allowing you to shift a scheduled 5 km tempo run to a slightly slower effort if you’re unusually fatigued, or to push a recovery week’s easy run a touch harder when you feel fresh.
-The result is a training curve that respects both the science of progressive overload and the reality of daily life.
+Your heart-rate, perceived effort (RPE), and even the feel of the legs can vary night to night.
+An adaptive plan recognises this variability, letting you dial back a scheduled 5 km tempo run if you’re unusually fatigued, or push a recovery week’s easy run a touch harder when you feel strong.
+This balances the science of progressive overload with the unpredictability of daily life.

-5. Embrace the “collection” mindset – Think of each week’s set of runs as a themed collection (e.g., “Base‑building”, “Build‑phase”, “Taper”).
+5. Use the “collection” mindset.
+Think of each week’s set of runs as a themed collection (e.g., “base-building”, “build-phase”, “taper”).
 This mental grouping helps you stay focused on the current training goal while keeping the bigger picture visible.

-Closing & Workout: Your first personalised half‑marathon step
+Closing and workout: your first personalised half-marathon step

 Try this starter workout (all distances in kilometres):